A birational involution

 \section{The involution}

-In all the sequel we consider a very general $K3$ surface $S$ of genus $10$.
+In all the sequel we consider a general $K3$ surface $S$ of genus $10$.
+(Beware that $S$ will be very general starting from section \ref{sec J}.)
 By the work of Mukai \cite{mukai}, $S$ can be described as a generic codimension three linear section of the adjoint variety of $G_2$,

-Let $p_1,p_2,p_3$ be generic points on $S$.
-They can be identified with three null planes $P_1,P_2,P_3\subset V_7$.
-In general, these three planes generate a hyperplane $H\subset V_7$.
-Let $\ell$ denote the orthogonal line to $H$ with respect to the quadratic form $Q$.
-In general $\ell$ is not isotropic and by Proposition \ref{sphere}, the stabilizer of $\ell$ in $\fg_2$ is a copy $\fs$ of $\fsl_3$.
-By Proposition \ref{compatible}, the projectivization of $\fs$ meets $X_{ad}(G_2)$ along a copy $F$ of the complete flag variety $Fl_3$ of $\fsl_3$.
-By Proposition \ref{action}, the three points $p_1,p_2,p_3$ belong to $\PP(\fs)$, hence to $F$ by Proposition \ref{compatible}.

-Now, since $F$ has dimension three and degree $6$, its intersection with $L$ consists, in general, in $p_1,p_2,p_3$ plus three other points $q_1,q_2,q_3$.
-This defines a rational endomorphism $\varphi$ of $S^{[3]}$.